sandersn/manual/Class-fields.md

 ### Breaks

+No failures from user baselines.
+19 failures from DT.
+RWC had around 100 failures.

-(TODO 80%) of the uses I saw were *trying* to declare a the existence property or refine its type.
+Most of the uses I saw were *trying* to declare the existence of a property or refine its type.
 They want exactly this syntax, although they would be unlikely to know it until given an error.

-The remaining uses were declaring the property and initialising it in the constructor.
-With strictNullChecks they would not have received the error.
+1. Declaring a more specific type:

-1. Technically incorrect class hierarchies like Azure SDK, VS Code.
+   1. Deep, entangled hierarchies like Azure SDK, VS Code.
-   They redeclare supertype properties with a derived type and then rely on bivariance.
-1. Technically similar, but the base property type is any or unknown.
+   2. Parametrisation through overriding like ember, React Native, react-router, React.
+   3. Both are technically the same; both are  usually unsound.
-2. Redundant redeclarations, eg Babylon, F12, Firestore, Skype.
+2. Redundant redeclarations, eg Babylon, F12, Firestore, Skype, Polymer.
    This could be
    1. cut-and-paste
    2. a love of locality.
    3. not being sure whether the base defines the property.

-   Either way the authors will be surprised by Define semantics and need to switch.
+   4. Wishing for abstract properties in old code bases.

+The remaining uses were declaring the property and initialising it in the constructor.
+With strictNullChecks they would not have received the error, but RWC code mostly predates that.

 ## Always emit accessors in d.ts